A web-based game and physical activation experience developed for the launch of the Kia Cerato GT at the Australian Open.

 The functionality takes advantage of web platform APIs available in modern browsers, and works great in mobile and desktop devices.
-A modified version of the web experience was also set up at Federation Square in Melbourne.
+A modified version of the web experience was also set up as an activation at Federation Square in Melbourne.

 Another priority was to reduce the size of the website to improve load times.
 Assets are optimised, loaded on demand and cached when possible.

 Players can also choose to allow camera access and see themselves in a video feed.
-As they drive past the 'selfie' gates positioned along the track, the application will take a picture of their mean face during gameplay.
+As they drive past the 'selfie' gates positioned along the track, we take a picture of their mean face during gameplay.
 At the end of the race, players can save these images or share their score on social media.